PaulMcInnis/JobFunnel/readme.md

   JobFunnel supports scraping jobs from the same job website across differnt locales.
 If you are interested in adding support, you may only need to define session headers and domain strings, Review the [BaseScraper][BaseScraper] for further implementation details.

 * **Recovering Lost Master-list** <br />
-  JobFunnel can re-build your master CSV from the scrape cache, where all the historic scrape data is located:
+  JobFunnel can re-build your master CSV from your search's scrape cache, where all the historic scrape data is located:
   ```
-  funnel --recover
+  funnel --recover load -s my_search_settings.yaml
   ```

 * **Filtering Undesired Companies** <br />